frankvegadelgado/finlay/README.md

   -b, --bruteForce      enable comparison with a brute-force approach using matrix multiplication -v, --verbose         anable verbose output
   -l, --log             enable file logging
+  -c, --coverTriangle   Enable counting the size of the approximate minimum edge cover of all triangles.
+This is related to
+                        the Partial Feedback Edge Set problem, which is NP-complete (Yannakakis, 1978, doi:10.1145/800133.804355).
   --version             show program's version number and exit
 ```